notefinity-app/notefinity-core/REALTIME_COLLABORATION.md

 > **📖 TECHNICAL OVERVIEW**
 >
-> This document provides a high-level technical overview of how realtime collaboration can be implemented on top of Notefinity Core's end-to-end encryption infrastructure.
-The full implementation with code examples is available in the proprietary cloud service documentation.
+> This document provides a high-level explanation of how the proprietary realtime collaboration architecture it built on top of Notefinity Core's end-to-end encryption infrastructure and how it keeps its communication completely private.
 >
 > **For complete implementation details, see:** `/main/REALTIME_COLLABORATION_IMPLEMENTATION.md`